cmatKhan/genomics/assignment5/README.txt

 Genome Res.
 2006;16(1):1–10. doi:10.1101/gr.4222606

 {Commands for generating promoter-CGI and non-promoter-CGI bed files}
+##### PLEASE NOTE: the refGene_promoter.bed that I included in my submission folder is one I generated on my computer.
+When I ran this on the server, I got the following error: nomics/assignment5/CGI.bed > promoter_CGI.bed
+Error: Invalid record in file refGene_promoter.bed.
+Record is chr21	9908188	9907218	TEKT4P2	-

+I then went and casted each column to the correct dtype, just in case, but I continued to get the same error.
+This is the second time
+I've had an issue between my computer and the server.
+I am running pandas 1.0.1 while I am using 1.0.0 on my computer, but I can't believe that makes such a difference.

 - bedtools intersect -a refGene_promoter.bed -b CGI.bed > promoter_CGI.bed

 - bedtools intersect -a refGene_promoter.bed -b CGI.bed -v > non_promoter_CGI.bed